What is an Overdraft Facility and How Does it Work?

 Key points regarding the moratorium period in India include:

-This flexibility allows borrowers across sectors, education, business, home, or Personal Loans, to manage short-term disruptions effectively.
+This flexibility allows borrowers across sectors, such as education, business, home, or Personal Loans, to manage short-term disruptions effectively.

 Here are some major advantages of availing a moratorium on your Personal Loan:

-If you wish to apply for moratorium on your L&T Finance Personal Loan, follow these steps:
+If you wish to apply for a moratorium on your L&T Finance Personal Loan, follow these steps:

 Before you apply for a moratorium, ensure your loan type qualifies.
 Borrowers facing temporary income loss, medical emergencies, or unforeseen crises are generally eligible.